basarat/typescript-book/docs/types/callable.md

 }
 ```

-When an interface has more than one callable member,
-it defines a type that is callable with *all* of those signatures.
-This interface can be used to type an overloaded function.
+An interface can provide multiple callable annotations to specify function overloading.
 For example:

 ```ts
 interface Overloaded {